Administering Drug Therapy By Inhalation or Injection Standards of Practice

 Apply For Authorization

-Pharmacists and pharmacy technicians registered with the College of Pharmacy of Newfoundland and Labrador who wish to administer drug therapy by inhalation or injection can apply to do so through their account in the CPNL Registrant Portal.
+Pharmacists and pharmacy technicians registered with the College of Pharmacy of Newfoundland and Labrador (CPNL) who wish to administer drug therapy by inhalation or injection can apply to do so through their account in the CPNL Registrant Portal.

 Pharmacy students and pharmacy interns do not need to apply for authorization but can only administer drug therapy by inhalation or injection if they meet the eligibility requirements below and only administer the drug therapy under the direct supervision of an authorized pharmacist.